alan-oregan/OODP-Project/readme.md

 The program will then *process* the customers transaction using the following *steps*:

 1. The total price is calculated from ordered item prices within **MenuItem ArrayList**.
-2. The user selects *CASH or CARD* transaction.
+2. The user selects *Cash/Card* transaction.
    - If **cash transaction** then the **amount tendered** will be entered and **change** calculated from the price difference if any.
    - If **card transaction** then the **card type** (Visa/Master) will be selected.

 3. The program gets the transaction **timestamp** in the format *(dd/MM/yyyy HH:mm:ss)* and saves the transaction in an **ArrayList of TransactionItems**.

 An appropriate **receipt** will then be generated on screen.
+The user can then **press enter to continue** to enter another order and the previous order details are **cleared from the screen**.

 ### The Exit Option